Palatschinke

+Palatschinke (plural palatschinken) is a thin crêpe-like variety of pancake of Greco-Roman origin.
+The dessert is common in the Balkans, Central and Eastern Europe.

 History and etymology

 The dish is of Greco-Roman origin.
 In 350 BCE, the ancient Greek poets Archestratos and Antiphanes first mentioned plakous.
 Cato the Elder's short work De agri cultura ("On Farming") from about 160 BC includes an elaborate recipe for placenta.
 Palatschinke still bears the same name of its Greek and Roman ancestors.

-The origin of the name comes from the Latin word placenta, which in turn is derived from the Greek word plakous for thin or layered flat breads.
-The name of the dish has followed a track of borrowing across several languages of Central and Southeastern Europe; the dish originates from the Roman era of Central Europe and the Austrian-German term palatschinke(n) is deemed to have been borrowed from Czech palačinka, that in turn from Hungarian palacsinta, and that in turn from Romanian plăcintă (a cake, a pie), where it ultimately derives from Latin placenta.
+The name comes from the Latin word placenta, which in turn is derived from the Greek word plakous for thin or layered flat breads.
+The name of the dish has followed a track of borrowing across several languages of Central and Southeastern Europe; the dish originates in the Roman era of Central Europe and the Austrian-German term Palatschinke, the Czech palačinka, the Slovak palacinka, and the Croatian-Serb palačinka are deemed to have been borrowed from Hungarian palacsinta, that in turn from Romanian plăcintă (a cake, a pie), the Romanian word can be traced back to the Latin placenta, meaning "pie, cake".

-According to the Hungarian Ethnographic Encyclopedia, the Hungarian word palacsinta is an Italian loanword.

-Palačinka is also the name in most West and South Slavic languages (Slovak palacinka, Bosnian, Bulgarian, Czech, Croatian, Montenegrin, Macedonian, Serbian, Slovenian palačinka, палачинка).
+Palačinka is also the name in most West and South Slavic languages (Slovak palacinka, Bosnian, Bulgarian, Czech, Croatian, Montenegrin, Macedonian, Serbian palačinka, палачинка, Slovenian palačinka).
 In Polish, the equivalent is called a naleśnik, in Ukrainian налисник (nalysnyk) or млинець (mlynec), in Russian налистник (nalistnik) or блинчик (blinchik), in Romanian clătită.

+It is also popular among the Jewish community.

 Versions

-Central European palatschinken (palačeke) are thin pancakes similar to the French crêpe.
+Central European palatschinken (palačinke) are thin pancakes similar to the French crêpe.
 The main difference between the French and Central European version of the dish is that the mixture for palatschinken can be used straight away unlike that of crepes which is suggested to be left at rest for several hours.
 Palatschinken are made by creating a batter from eggs, wheat flour, milk, and salt and frying it in a pan with butter or oil.
 Unlike thicker types of pancakes, palatschinken are usually served with different types of fillings and eaten for lunch or dinner.

 Palatschinken are traditionally rolled with apricot, strawberry, or plum jam, and sprinkled with confectioner's sugar.
-A variety of fruit sauces (like apple sauce), or thick fruit butters called lekvar (plum, prune, raspberry, cherry or sour cherry jam), lemon juice and sugar, chocolate sauce, hazelnut-chocolate cream (Nutella), almonds, dried or fresh fruits, sweet cottage or quark cheese and raisins, cocoa powder, poppy seed, are common modern ingredients.
+A variety of fruit sauces (like apple sauce), or thick fruit butters called lekvar (plum, prune, raspberry, cherry or sour cherry jam), lemon juice and sugar, chocolate sauce, hazelnut-chocolate cream, almonds, dried or fresh fruits, sweet cottage or quark cheese and raisins, cocoa powder, poppy seed, are common modern ingredients.
 Rakott palacsinta are layered pancakes with sweet cottage cheese and raisins, jam and walnut layers between the pancakes, baked in the oven, comparable to the French mille crêpes.